 I’ve asked people to write reviews.
-If you come to my place for one of my famous vegetable stews, they’ll tell you what to expect.
+If you come to my place for one of my famous no-packaging vegetable stews, they’ll tell you what to expect.

 When Josh first invited me over for stew, I didn’t jump at the opportunity.
 I recall thinking that a quickly prepared meal of some legumes and fresh vegetables heated in a pressure cooker would at best be bland.
 After decades of consuming processed and improperly cooked vegetables that needed seasoning with plenty of salt, spices and fats, I didn’t appreciate how much natural flavor could be found in the garden.
 Josh skillfully mixed lentils with fresh farm vegetables, and whipped up a superb meal that excited the palate.
 The fact that it was the healthiest meal I’ve eaten all year is secondary to the more remarkable point, which is that it was one of the tastiest meals I’ve enjoyed in recent memory!